w3c/wai-wcag-em/procedure.md

   </defs>
 </svg>

-The workflow diagram above depicts five sequential steps:

-1. Define the evaluation scope;
-2. Explore the target digital product;
-3. Select a representative sample set;
-4. Evaluate the selected sample set and
-5. Report the findings.

-Each step has an arrow to the next step, and arrows back to all prior steps.
-This illustrates how evaluators proceed from one step to the next, and may return to any preceding step in the process as new information is revealed to them during the evaluation process.
+Evaluators can proceed from one step to the next, and may return to any preceding step as new information is revealed to them during the process.

 ### Step 1: Define the Evaluation Scope  {#step1}